SaraAlert/SaraAlert/README.md

 * `AUTHY_API_KEY: <API key for Authy project>`

 **Amazon Web Services Environment Variables**
+To bypass AWS S3 object storage for local storage on staging or demonstration instance, set `ACTIVE_STORAGE_DRIVER=development`.
+To use AWS S3, do not set this environment variable as it defaults to using S3.

 The default configuration of Sara Alert uses AWS S3 for object storage.
 Information on changing the Sara Alert storage backend can be found [here](https://edgeguides.rubyonrails.org/active_storage_overview.html#s3-service-amazon-s3-and-s3-compatible-apis).
 The following environment variables need to be set on the enrollment instances, which are the instances that will be generating downloadable export spreadsheets.
 * `AWS_S3_ACCESS_KEY_ID=<Access Key ID generated from the AWS console or API that has access to the bucket provided below>`
 * `AWS_S3_SECRET_ACCESS_KEY=<Secret belonging to the Access Key ID above>`